awsdocs/aws-cpp-developer-guide/doc_source/setup.rst

 -----------------------------------------

-To compile on Linux, you must have the header files (``-dev`` packages) for *libcurl*, *libopenssl*, and *libuuid*.
+To compile on Linux, you must have the header files (``-dev`` packages) for *libcurl*, *libopenssl*, *libuuid* and *zlib*.
 Typically, you'll find the packages in your system's package manager.

 To install these packages on *Debian/Ubuntu-based systems*, use::

- sudo apt-get install libcurl-dev libssl-dev uuid-dev
+ sudo apt-get install libcurl4-openssl-dev libssl-dev uuid-dev zlib1g-dev

 On *Fedora-based systems*, use::